Overview

 required prior to any allocated order.
 The basis for establishing pre-allocations may

-include pro-rata of account assets to assets for the specific strategy, executing
+include pro-rata of account assets to assets for the specific strategy, executing broker

-In cases where the client has negotiated the commission rate directly with the broker, the
+In cases where the client has negotiated the commission-rate directly with the broker, the

 Adviser will not be able to obtain more favorable commission rates based on an aggregated